pennersr/django-allauth/docs/providers.rst

 Apple
 ---------

-App registration (create App ID and related Service ID here)
+App registration (create an App ID and then a related Service ID here)
     https://developer.apple.com/account/resources/certificates/list

 Private Key registration (be sure to save it)